lorenzomiretti/QuaDRiGa-stat/README.md

 that closely follow 3GPP guidelines while maintaning the convenient properties of simplified models such as the omnipresent spatially correlated Rayleigh fading model.

 ## Notes
-I am developing this experimental version mostly for my own research.
+I am developing this experimental version mostly for supporting my own research.
 It is currently in a very early stage of development, and it has been tested only under the restricted setup documented in `QuaDriGa_stat_tutorial.m`.
 Many bugs and inconsitencies are to be expected.

 QuaDRiGa v2.8.1 is released under the